 The pCODR Economic Guidance Panel (EGP) assessed four cost-utility analyses comparing ponatinib to several comparators for patients with CML or Ph+ ALL for whom other TKI therapy is not appropriate, including CML or Ph+ ALL that is T315I mutation positive or where there is resistance or intolerance to prior TKI therapy.
-Comparators included dasatinib, nilotinib, hydroxyurea, interferon-alfa, allogenic stem cell transplant, and palliative best supportive care. pERC noted that bosutinib was not included as a comparator in the economic analyses.
+Comparators included dasatinib, nilotinib, hydroxyurea, interferon-alfa, allogenic stem cell transplant, and palliative best supportive care.
 In addition, pERC noted that for patients with CP-CML, the most relevant comparators were hydroxyurea and ASCT.
-The economic evaluation was based on the PACE study and other single-arm studies of comparators.
+The economic evaluation was based on the PACE study and other single-arm studies as comparators.
 The submitted models were Markov models.